ropensci/nasapower/cran-comments.md

 * This is a resubmission of new release at the request of CRAN maintainers, changes follow.

-    * Omits the redundant part "from R" in the Title.
+    * Rewords the title and omits the redundant part "from R" in the Title.

     * Puts package names, software names and API names in single quotes (e.g.
     'nasapower') in Title and Description.